Boiany: History

+Moldavia

 According to legend, the village was founded by a forester raising oxen (boi in Romanian) in a glade.
 In the Middle Ages, trade route linking Cernăuți (now Chernivtsi) with Iași passed through the village.
 The village is first officially attested in a document dated 8 April 1528 by Petru Rareș, ruler of Moldavia.

 The Boian estate is given as a wedding gift to Ion Neculce's mother, Catrina Cantacuzino, together with Cernauca and 21 other villages.
 Upon Neculce's flight and exile in Russia, the estate was confiscated and given to another nobleman, but in 1720 Neculce was granted permission to return to Moldavia.
 He then proceeded to sue the new owner and managed to convince the court to return the Boian estate to him.

+Ukraine

 Until 18 July 2020, Boiany belonged to Novoselytsia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three.
 The area of Novoselytsia Raion was split between Chernivtsi and Dnistrovskyi Raions, with Boiany being transferred to Chernivtsi Raion.